2013 Atlantic Coast Conference football season

 The 2013 Atlantic Coast Conference (ACC) football season was an NCAA football season that was played from August 29, 2013, to January 7, 2014.
 It was the first season of play for former Big East Conference members Pittsburgh and Syracuse.
-Syracuse plays in the Atlantic Division, while Pittsburgh plays in the Coastal Division.
-It was also the last season for Maryland in the ACC as they will move to the Big Ten Conference in 2014.
+Syracuse played in the Atlantic Division, while Pittsburgh played in the Coastal Division.
+It was also the last season for Maryland in the ACC as they moved to the Big Ten Conference in 2014.

-The Atlantic Coast Conference consists of 14 members in two divisions.
-The Atlantic division consists of Boston College, Clemson, Florida State, Maryland, North Carolina State, Syracuse, and Wake Forest.
-The Coastal division consists of Duke, Georgia Tech, Miami, North Carolina, Pittsburgh, Virginia, and Virginia Tech.
+The Atlantic Coast Conference consisted of 14 members in two divisions.
+The Atlantic division consisted of Boston College, Clemson, Florida State, Maryland, North Carolina State, Syracuse, and Wake Forest.
+The Coastal division consisted of Duke, Georgia Tech, Miami, North Carolina, Pittsburgh, Virginia, and Virginia Tech.
 The division champions, Duke and Florida State, met in December in the 2013 ACC Championship Game, located in Charlotte, North Carolina at Bank of America Stadium.

 Preseason

 Preseason Poll

 The 2013 ACC Preseason Poll was announced at the ACC Football Kickoff meetings in Greensboro, NC on July 22.
 Miami was voted to win Coastal division while Clemson was voted to win the Atlantic division and the conference.
 Tajh Boyd of Clemson was voted the Preseason ACC Player of the Year.